 The City maintains a stormwater utility fee that supports the ongoing efforts to manage stormwater run-off and pollution control.
 The utility fee is assessed for each property holder within the city and is charged on the monthly utility bill (see the line-item labeled "Storm Water").

 The City of Northfield offers a $20 reimbursement for rain barrels purchased after Feb.
 15, 2012.
-A rain garden cost share program is also available with reimbursements up to $250.
+A rain garden cost share program is available with reimbursements up to $250.
+The City also provides a Native Plant Rebate with reimbursements up to $75.
 All city utility account holders are eligible.

 Surface Water Management Ordinance